Corporate farming: Family farms

 "Family farm" and "corporate farm" are often defined as mutually exclusive terms, with the two having different interests.
 This mostly stems from the widespread assumption that family farms are small farms while corporate farms are large-scale operations.
 While it is true that the majority of small farms are family owned, many large farms are also family businesses, including some of the largest farms in the US.

-According to Food and Agricultural Organization of the United Nations (FAO), a family farm "...is a means of organizing agricultural, forestry, fisheries, pastoral and aquaculture production which is managed and operated by a family and predominantly reliant on family labour, both women’s and men’s.
-The family and the farm are linked, coevolve and combine economic, environmental, reproductive, social and cultural functions.”
+According to the Food and Agricultural Organization of the United Nations (FAO), a family farm "is a means of organizing agricultural, forestry, fisheries, pastoral and aquaculture production which is managed and operated by a family and predominantly reliant on family labour, both women's and men's.
+The family and the farm are linked, coevolve and combine economic, environmental, reproductive, social and cultural functions."

 Additionally, there are large economic and legal incentives for family farmers to incorporate their businesses.

 Contract farming

 Farming contracts are agreements between a farmer and a buyer that stipulates what the farmer will grow and how much they will grow usually in return for guaranteed purchase of the product or financial support in purchase of inputs (e.g. feed for livestock growers).
 In most instances of contract farming, the farm is family owned while the buyer is a larger corporation.
 This makes it difficult to distinguish the contract farmers from "corporate farms," because they are family farms but with significant corporate influence.
 This subtle distinction left a loop-hole in many state laws that prohibited corporate farming, effectively allowing corporations to farm in these states as long as they contracted with local farm owners.